About Fusion investing and Martin Jago

 The KiwiSaver, pension and portfolio fund managers are selected on their merits and suitability alone.
 No incentives to place this business are accepted.

 The trail commission paid by Booster and AMP on Pension funds is paid in lieu of monitoring those investments and ensuring Booster and AMP provide a suitable service for the clients who hold funds there.
+At present, there is no alternative way of charging.

 No incentives or commissions are accepted from portfolio fund managers, especially at establishment.
-Any trails or other commissions are generally given to a charity such as Hospice.
+Any unavoidable trails or other commissions are generally given to a charity such as Hospice.
 Any perceived benefit for placing clients’ funds with any manager, apart from their suitability for purpose, are therefore avoided.
 Fusion Investing and Martin Jago are proud to be independent and all advice is unbiased.

 Neither Fusion Investing, nor Martin Jago have ever received any complaints about services provided.
 We endeavour to deliver timely, appropriate advice in all cases.